Guiding NJ Clients through the Process of Chapter 7 Bankruptcy

-- Stop debtor harassment: Debt collectors can no longer harass you with demands for money.
+Stop debtor harassment: Debt collectors can no longer harass you with demands for money.
 This is called an automatic stay.
-Debt collectors cannot contact you about owed debts and the only communication allowed it through the Bankruptcy trustee.
+Debt collectors cannot contact you about owed debts and the only communication allowed is through the bankruptcy trustee.

-- Stop repossession and foreclosure: If you are facing the loss of your car or house, filing for bankruptcy stops any repossession or foreclosure proceedings.
-This gives you the time to explore your legal options and possible keep your home and car.
+Stop repossession and foreclosure: If you are facing the loss of your car or house, filing for bankruptcy stops any repossession or foreclosure proceedings.
+This gives you the time to explore your legal options, and possibly keep your home and car.

-Contact Tomes & Hanratty for Chapter 7 bankruptcy help
+Contact Tomes Law Firm, PC for Chapter 7 Bankruptcy Help

 Although every situation is unique, each bankruptcy attorney at our law firm aggressively strategizes to make sure our clients get the best outcomes when filing for bankruptcy protection.
 Those who qualify can use the provisions of Chapter 7 bankruptcy to immediately start rebuilding a solid financial future.